Thoughts keep pouring into your mind.

-Here are two excerpts from the book Peace of Mind in Daily Life relating to this subject:
+Here are two excerpts from the book Inner Peace in the Busy Daily Life relating to this topic:

 “The mind is a wonderful tool, much more sophisticated and powerful than the most advanced computer or software, but too often it is undisciplined and impatient.

 It is usually quite restless, and cannot stand still for a moment.
 This is why it is so difficult for most people to concentrate their attention on one thought or subject, for more than a short moment.

 No wonder the mind has been compared to a monkey, because it jumps from one thought to another, just like a monkey that jumps from one branch to another.”

 “You can learn to stay calm and relaxed, and prevent undesirable emotions and thoughts from affecting you without your control or consent.

 You can learn to listen peacefully to someone recounting his problems or painful story, without feeling tense, without getting emotionally agitated, and without letting the other person’s emotional state affect you.